eguiraud/tdataframe/TDFGuide.md

 ## Crash course
 ### Filling a histogram
-Let's start from a very common operation: filling a histogram
+Let's start with a very common task: filling a histogram
 ```c++
 // Fill a TH1F with the "MET" branch
 ROOT::TDataFrame d("myTree", filePtr); // build a TDataFrame like you would build a TTreeReader